Northfield Park Racino: 2009–2013: Development and opening

 In early 2009, the Ohio Legislature initiated legislation that would allow each of the state's seven tracks, including Northfield, to install 2,000 slot machines under guidelines developed by the Ohio State Racing Commission.
 In July 2009, slot machines were approved, and were installed at Northfield Park pending the approval of Governor John Kasich.
-Northfield Park's owner, Brock Milstein, contributed over $500,000 to the campaign to legalize slot machines.
-The racino, renamed as Hard Rock Rocksino Northfield Park, opened on December 18, 2013 with 2,300 video lottery terminals, under the management of Hard Rock International.
+Brock Milstein contributed over $500,000 to the campaign to legalize slot machines.

+In May 2012, Northfield Park partnered with Hard Rock International, with construction starting on December 30 of that year, and on January 28, 2013, they announced that the racino would open as the Hard Rock Rocksino Northfield Park, which opened on December 18, 2013 at 5:00 p.m.
+EST with 2,300 video lottery terminals.
+A ceremonial guitar smash was held, alongside the appearances of Brock Milstein, Jim Allen, and Bernie Kosar of the Cleveland Browns.
+Joan Jett and the Blackhearts performed in the racino's 2,200-seat Hard Rock Live.
+The racino cost $268 million to build, and had 200,000 sqft.

+2016–present: Rebranding

+Initial dining at the Hard Rock Rocksino included Hard Rock Cafe, Constant Grind Coffee & Bar, Fresh Harvest Buffet, and Kosar's Wood-Fried Grill.
+Concerto Italian Kitchen was added on June 15, 2016.

-In 2018, MGM Growth Properties bought the property from Milstein Entertainment for $1.02 billion.
+On July 11, 2018, MGM Growth Properties bought the property from Milstein Entertainment for $1.06 billion.
 Hard Rock continued to operate the property under a management agreement with the new owners.
-On April 1, 2019, MGM Growth's majority owner, MGM Resorts International, bought the Rocksino's operating business from MGM Growth for $275 million in stock, assumed control from Hard Rock, and rebranded the property as MGM Northfield Park.
+On April 1, 2019, MGM Growth's majority owner, MGM Resorts International, bought the Rocksino's operating business from MGM Growth for $275 million in stock, assumed control from Hard Rock, and rebranded the property as MGM Northfield Park, while Hard Rock Live rebranded as Center Stage.
 MGM Resorts would lease the property from MGM Growth for initial rent of $60 million per year.

-Vici Properties acquired MGM Growth, including Northfield Park, in 2022.

-In October 2025, MGM sold the operations of Northfield Park to a private equity firm, Clairvest Group, for $475 Million.
+As part of the rebrand, Hard Rock Cafe rebranded as the TAP Sports Bar, while the Fresh Harvest Buffet was rebranded to simply The Buffet.
+Vici Properties acquired MGM Growth for $17 billion, including Northfield Park, in 2022.
+In October 2025, MGM agreed to sell the operations of Northfield Park to a private equity firm, Clairvest Group, for $546 million.
 Clairvest would lease the property from Vici for 25 years.
-The sale is expected to close in 2026.
+The sale closed in April 2026, and the property was rebranded as Northfield Park Racino.